kimdurante/intro-to-gdal/content/raster.md

 Size is 6244, 7581
 ```

-Below that is the projection infomration.
+Below that is the projection information.
 This is the information that places this image correctly over the city of San Francisco, and specifies the location of each pixel.

 ```
 Coordinate System is: